golliher/dg-tickler-file/README.txt

 =How to use it=

 Simply find the folder for the date in the future you want sometime to come back to  you.
 Drag your files into it.
 Simple.
-When that date arrives, your daily_tickler.py will run and open the folder for you and you'll be presented with it and it's contents.
+When that date arrives, your daily_tickler.py will run and open the folder for you and you'll be presented with it and its contents.

 =A little extra help=